SPolton/fb-marketplace-scraper/README.md

 ### Flow diagrams:

 ### Requirements:
+See requirements.txt
 - Python 3.x
 - Playwright
 - Streamlit
 - BeautifulSoup
+- SQLAlchemy

 ### Modules:
+app.py:
+- FastAPI for API creation
 - Playwright for web crawling
 - BeautifulSoup for HTML parsing
-- FastAPI for API creation
 - JSON for data formatting
 - Uvicorn for running the server

+Database.py:
+- SQLite database for tracking listings.
+- SQLAlchemy for managing the SQLite database.

 ### Implementation
 - Browser automation and data scraping using Playwright